Create table

 relationships, v

-can have at most one forward edge.
+can have at most one forward edge of label E

-Create relationship table group [Deprecated]
+Create relationship table group [deprecated]

 You can use relationship table groups to gain added flexibility in your data modelling, by defining a relationship table with multiple node table pairs.
 This is done via the CREATE REL TABLE GROUP